Children in Care Service

-A leaving care personal advisor will be allocated alongside the social worker from the age of 16.
+A Leaving Care personal advisor will be allocated alongside the social worker from the age of 16.
 They will then remain the allocated personal advisor after the young person reaches 18 and beyond.
-The Children in Care Teams and the Leaving Care Service will link and work closely with the Adolescent Service.
+The Children in Care teams and the Leaving Care service will work closely with the Adolescent Service.

-- court proceedings for children following an Interim Care Order being granted
+- court proceedings for children after an Interim Care Order is granted

 - provision of services to children in Section 20 care who have no plan to return home

 - formation and implementation of the permanency plans for children

 We support young people aged 16 to 25 who have left the care of Medway Council but remain entitled to leaving care support.
 This includes support with housing applications, access to education, employment and benefits, as well as emotional health and wellbeing.

 Aut Even and Parklands is a residential multi-agency respite centre for children with a disability.
 It also provides day care facilities.